 Conleth has been involved with geotechnical centrifuges for thirteen years.
 His first post-PhD position was at COFS in UWA where he learnt the ropes of centrifuge modelling before returning to his home country to establish Ireland’s first and only geotechnical centrifuge.
 However, the lure of UWA and Perth enticed him back to COFS in 2012, where he took up his current position as an Associate Professor and took over the role of centrifuge manager from Christophe.
-Conleth continues to manage the geotechnical centrifuge facilities under the new umbrella of the NGCF in addition to pursuing his main academic interests in offshore anchoring, soft soil characterisation and foundation systems for offshore renewable energy devices.
+In 2017 Conleth took over the directorship of the NGCF from Christophe Gaudin and uses his considerable experience to lead the NGCF into the future in addition to pursuing his main academic interests in offshore anchoring, soft soil characterisation and foundation systems for offshore renewable energy devices.

 After joining the Centre for Offshore Foundation Systems geomechanics laboratories in late 2010 Manuel Palacios naturally gravitated towards the geotechnical centrifuges.
 He quickly built a relationship with the electronics staff and the existing centrifuge technicians, which resulted in Manuel being appointed chief centrifuge technician in 2012.
 Manuel has a passion for new technologies and has been key in introducing tablet computing, 3D printing and HD action cameras (GoPros) into everyday centrifuge operations.